 5) Create a collaborative writing activity.

 Start by using a blank page as a whiteboard.
-Then, during a live video class lesson, display a sentence-starter in Preview mode, and have someone volunteer a word or phrase to complete the sentence by raising their hand or typing their response in the chat box.
+Then, during a live video or in-person lesson, display a sentence-starter in View as Student mode, and have someone volunteer a word or phrase to complete the sentence by raising their hand or typing their response in the chat box.
 Add their word or phrase to the whiteboard to complete the sentence, and then take and add additional suggestions in real time to collaboratively create a paragraph or page of student writing.

 Want to extend the learning?
 Follow up by assigning the “final” paragraph or page to students and asking them to respond, revise, and/or add to it.